 The bank or lending provider received a request from a borrower including the details of why they want the loan.
 In this case, we assume it’s to purchase some commercial real estate through a mortgage.
 The bank decides that this loan could be too risky and seeks out other prospective lenders to form a syndicate and fund the loan.

 How Loan Automation Maximizes the Efficiency of Lending Process Although the loan will be funded via a syndicate, the client’s solvency and identity have to be established to ensure the loan and its potential pay-off are genuine.
-Relevant checks, as required by the regulatory authority, are performed at this point.
+Relevant checks are performed at this point as required by the regulatory authority.

 Depending on their risk appetites and available finances the pool members of the lending syndicate can now underwrite or agree to fund the loan.
 Pledges and percentages may vary at this point.

-At this stage, following a successful decision by the members of the syndicate, a loan is issued, and the applicant is able to acquire their syndicated mortgage
+At this stage, following a successful decision by the members of the syndicate, a loan is given, and the applicant is able to acquire their syndicated mortgage

 The lead lender services the loan utilizing the tools at their disposal.
 For example, this may involve the sending and collection of funds, interest payments, accruals, etc., using loan servicing software or other tools.